devotion noun: love, loyalty, or enthusiasm for a person or activity; religious worship or observance; profound dedication

 What do we see in the approach of the Companions (Allah be well pleased with them) to the Qur’an other than devotion!
 There is no hint in such descriptions of “casual and irreverent” reading.
 The goal was not to use one’s intellect to conquer the meanings of the Qur’an or to be able to speak freely on what it has to say.
 Instead, there was a sense of awe in the face of the Divine, an idea that this Book holds within it the key to worldly and eternal success, and that the duty of the believer was to submit himself as wholly as possible to what could be found within it.

 Even though we as contemporary Muslims continue to seek out the meanings of the Qur’an, our lack of devotion and reverence for what it really is (the word of God!) has led many of us to have a casual, irreverent, “extensive” relationship with the Qur’an, and we are not even conscious of this fact.
 We want to read the Qur’an for ourselves, assuming that some basic Arabic language training and some history of the Prophetic period allows us to start commenting on aspects of the Qur’anic message.
 We forget that there are two types of verses in the Qur’an.
 The first are those that provide general spiritual advice, recount moving stories and parables, and describe topics that give warning and good tidings.
 Any Muslim who understands Arabic can benefit from pondering these verses.
-But the second type of verses—that relate to matters of Sacred Law and belief—are those that must be left to scholarly interpretation and extrapolation.16
+But the second type of verses—which relate to matters of Sacred Law and belief—are those that must be left to scholarly interpretation and extrapolation.16

 I contend that it is the lack of a reverential attitude toward the Qur’an that has allowed the modern Muslim to become confused between these two types of verses.
 We now approach the Qur’an not to see “What is it that God wants from me?” but instead “What is in the Qur’an for me?”, or, even more arrogantly, “What do I find interesting in it, and how I can convey this to others?”
 Instead of submission, we find in ourselves smug consideration.
 Instead of allowing the Qur’an (and its legitimate interpreters) to direct and conquer our intellects, we want to be the ones to intellectually conquer it.
 It is thus of no surprise that in the 21st century, we find Muslims with little or no knowledge of even the language of the Qur’an (let alone the sciences of grammar, hadith, Sacred Law, and theology), making casual pronouncements on its meanings and rulings, calling into question on whim basic, long-agreed upon matters of faith and law.
 As contemporary Muslims, we must remind ourselves that it is no small matter to engage in casual interpretation of the Qur’an, since the Messenger of God ﷺ himself cautioned us: “Whoever comments on the Qur’an without knowledge, let him take his seat in the Fire.”